uwescience/git-tutorials-siamcse2017/README.md

 If you clone the repository, you should be able to open the file `slides/part1.html` for example in any browser.

+ - Part 1 is will also be used in an Applied Math Department Tutorial on February 18.
+ - Part 2 is will also be used in an eScience Institute Tutorial on February 22.

 ### Before the tutorial:

 Please do the following in preparation for the tutorial: